M. A. Bakeer Markar

 Deshamanya Marhoom Al Haj Mohammed Abdul Bakeer Markar (12 May 1917 – 10 September 1997) was a Sri Lankan politician and civil servant.
-He was the Speaker of the Parliament of Sri Lanka and Governor of the Southern Province.
+He was the speaker of the Parliament of Sri Lanka and the governor of Southern Province.

 Early life and education

 Bakeer Markar was born on 12 May 1917 in "Hakeem Villa" at Maradana, Beruwala.
 His father Hakeem Alia Marikkar Mohomed Marikkar was a successful businessman while practicing Ayurvedic medicine and his mother was Rahila Umma Marikkar.
 His family traced its roots to one Sheik Jamaluddeen-Al-Maghdoomi, an Arab settler who settled down in the coastal town of Beruwala.

 The young Bakeer Markar started his education at the local girls school in Beruwala before moving to Colombo at the age of seven to study at the St. Sebastian's School in Hulftsdorp.
 He then for his secondary education entered Zahira College, Colombo which was then under T. B. Jayah.
 At Zahira College he was the editor of the college magazine, president of the Muslim Majilis and the Tamil Literary Association.